ETC of PWD Whistle Blowing Policy

 They can also get advice from Citizens Advice.

-Requirements: It is important that any fraud, misconduct or wrongdoing by other trustees, volunteers or employees or by delivery partners is reported and properly dealt with.
+Requirements: It is important that any fraud, misconduct or wrongdoing by other trustees, volunteers, employees, stakeholders or by delivery partners is reported and properly dealt with.
 The ETC of PWD Whistle Blowing policy requires all concerned to raise any concerns that they may have about the conduct of others in the charity or the way in which the organisation is run.
 The range of examples of serious harm that would support whistleblowing might include:

 - if someone’s health or safety is in danger, for example if a charity does not use its safeguarding policy